BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 With your input, your therapist will then make a personalized plan to treat your anxiety.
 The approach taken with each individual will vary, but anxiety therapy often involves:

-• Helping you understand any factors that are helping maintain your anxiety
+• Helping you understand your anxiety

 • Teaching you skills and practices to help counteract or manage anxious thoughts